newrelic/newrelic-telemetry-sdk-specs/communication.md

 | ----------- | ------------ | ------------ |
 | x-request-id | A [version 4 UUID string](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)) | [str(uuid.uuid4())](https://docs.python.org/3/library/uuid.html#uuid.uuid4) |

-**NOTE** the request ID should be generated at the start of a request "cycle" and the value should be maintained throughout any retries.
+**NOTE** the request ID should be generated before the first attempt to send the request is made and the value should be maintained throughout any retries which transmit the same payload.
+If the SDK partitions the payload in response to a 413 status code, a unique request ID should be used for the transmission of each partition.

 ### User Agent